matomo-org/matomo/misc/internal-docs/content-tracking.md

 2. Are we always assuming the "conversion" or "target URL" is caused by a click or can it be a hover or drag/drop, ...?
 For a general solution we might want to assume it can be anything?
 3. Would a piece of content - such as a banner - have maybe custom variables etc?
 4. How do we present the data in a report?
 Similar to events with second dimensions?
 Probably depends on 1)
+5. I assume there can be nested content in theory.
+A piece of content that contains another piece of content.
+In this case we have to be careful when automatically picking name, target, ...

 ## Tagging of the content piece declarative
 In HTML...